ambujbpl/javaScriptBasics/README.md

-# javaScriptFunctions
+# javaScriptBasics

-## Checkout All Branches for different types of JavaScript Functions.
+## Checkout All Branches for different types of JavaScript Functions, Array and Object concept.

-This Repository shown different types of javascript functions, which will be used on any web project.
+This Repository shown different types of javascript functions, array and obect which will be used on any web based project.